codemismatch/rubylearning/content/pages/tutorials/ruby-inheritance.md

     url: /tutorials/ruby-procs/
 ---

-> Adapted from Satish Talim’s “Ruby Inheritance” lesson.
+> Adapted from Satish Talim's "Ruby Inheritance" lesson.

 Inheritance lets you derive a class from another, sharing behavior while customizing it.
-Every Ruby class ultimately inherits from `Object` (and, one level deeper, `BasicObject`), so even a “blank” class automatically picks up dozens of handy methods.
+Every Ruby class ultimately inherits from `Object` (and, one level deeper, `BasicObject`), so even a "blank" class automatically picks up dozens of handy methods.

 ### Defining a hierarchy